Journeyman1337/roguelike.h/README.md

 roguelike.h is a header only emulated terminal rendering library with support for Opengl33.
 Documentation is provided in the header file at the top of the file and for each function.

-Want to quickly get the example project up and running?
-This repository has all you need all ready to go: https://github.com/Journeyman-dev/roguelike.h-example-runner.

 This library is designed for participants in the annual 7DRL game jam.
 If you use roguelike.h in your project, feel free to talk about it in an issue thread!

 # Features